 Modeled after the Arch of Titus, a first-century arch located on the Via Sacra in Rome, Italy, the Millennium Gate appears to be a symbolic portal into the city.
 Dedicated to the peaceful accomplishments that have shaped the western world, the United States and, more specifically, the state of Georgia and city of Atlanta, the museum houses three permanent exhibits and three period rooms that allow Atlantans to look back while also looking forward.

-Next, the Bodmer-Hanna Gallery which showcases the 53 page long oldest known texts of the Gospels of Luke and John.
+Next, the Bodmer-Hanna Gallery which showcases the 53-page-long oldest known texts of the Gospels of Luke and John.
 Discovered by Georgia native, Frank Hanna III, it was rescued from probable destruction.
 Found near Egypt’s Valley of the Kings in the Nile River Valley, these papyri revolutionized our understanding of the earliest Christian writings.
 It is said that these pages predate the Codex Vaticanus, the oldest known Bible, by up to 150 years.
-This proves that the Gospels had been transcribed verbatim for much longer that previously known.
-Two pages are currently on display at the Millennium Gate Museum.
+This proves that the Gospels had been transcribed verbatim for much longer than previously known.

 The museum is open Monday through Saturday from 10 a.m. until 5 p.m., and reservations are preferred.
 Admission to tour the museum is $12 per adult, $10 for seniors and youths aged six to 17 and free for children six and under.